gokulPushparaj/Predicition-of-House-Price/README.md

 # Predicition-of-House-Price
-Kings County of California has been used to analyze and build the various machine learning models to predict the house price
+Kings County of Washington has been used to analyze and build the various machine learning models to predict the house price.
+Gradient Booost model achieved an accuracy of 84% followed by Random Forest,Decision Tree and Neural Network.
+Grade, location and sqft of the house are the influencing factors of house price.
+Gradient Boost model would be good enough to use in real time to predict the house price in Kings county of Washington.
+This model can be leveraged to use irrespective of the geographical location.